kburchfiel/rope/README.md

 4. You can try adding in -L to represent "will" and -LD to represent "would."

-5. You can try adding in -S to represent "is," -R to represent "are," and -B to represent "be" or "been."
+5. You can try adding in -S or S- to represent "is," -R to represent "are," and -B to represent "be" or "been."

 6. You can try adding in -RBD to represent "should."

-7. You can try adding in -F to represent "have" or "of," -D to represent "had," and -Z to represent "has."
+7. You can try adding in -F to represent "have," "of," or "if"; -D to represent "had"; and -Z to represent "has."

 8. You can try adding in -RBL to represent "shall."